harbour/core/harbour/contrib/hbapollo/readme.txt

    Don't forget to include Apollo.lib and sde60.lib to your the make file or link script to build executables.
-See the bld.bat in the contrib/apollo/test directory.
+See the hbmk*.bat in the contrib/hbapollo/tests directory.

  To use a application that uses apollo.lib you need this file:
    - sde60.dll  ( The Apollo Engine )